mike-gimelfarb/cocoa/README.md

 To use this library in a Python project, you will need:
 * C++ compiler (e.g., MS Build Tools)
 * git
-* pybind11

-Then install directly from source:
+Then install directly from source together with all the requirements:

 ```
 pip install git+https://github.com/mike-gimelfarb/cocoa